David A. DeCenzo, Ph.D.

 DeCenzo grew up in Clinton, Maryland, near Washington, D.C.
 He attended the University of Maryland, College Park, where he earned a B.A. in economics (1978).
 DeCenzo also earned an M.A. with emphasis on labor economics (1979) and a Ph.D. in industrial relations (1981), both from West Virginia University.

 DeCenzo's teaching and research interests have focused on management, human resource management and organizational behavior.
 He is the author or co-author of nearly 30 textbooks that are used widely at colleges and universities across the United States and throughout the world.
 In addition, his articles have been published in scholarly journals such as the Harvard Business Review and Indiana University's Business Horizons, as well as in numerous professional publications.

 As an experienced industry consultant, corporate trainer and public speaker, DeCenzo has served a wide variety of clients, including Moen, Citicorp Global Technology, and AlliedSignal Technical Services (Honeywell).

 DeCenzo has served as a member of several academic associations and on many boards for local, community and corporate organizations.
 He is a member of the board of directors for the North Eastern Strategic Alliance, Myrtle Beach Regional Economic Development Center, Conway Chamber of Commerce, South Carolina Sea Grant Consortium, and AVX Corp., among others.
-He is also the chair of the Council of Presidents for comprehensive public universities in South Carolina, is a member of the NCAA Division I Presidential Forum, and has served as chair of the NCAA Committee on Institutional Performance.
+He is the chair of the Council of Presidents for comprehensive public universities in South Carolina, is a member of the NCAA Division I Presidential Forum, and has served as chair of the NCAA Committee on Institutional Performance.

 DeCenzo and his wife Terri have four children: Mark (wife Jen), Meredith (husband Ryan), Gabriella and Natalie.
 The DeCenzos live in Pawleys Island, S.C.